vectaury/android-samples/README.md

 # Vectaury Sample Apps

 Repository with examples of the Vectaury Location SDK implementation and Vectaury CMP implementation.
-This repository contains four applications:
+This repository contains one application for now:

-* vectaury app : An Android Java application with a default implementation of the Vectaury Location SDK
-* vectaury_kotlin app : An Android Kotlin application with a default implementation of the Vectaury Location SDK
+* vectaury app : An Android Kotlin application with a default implementation of the Vectaury Location SDK and the Vectaury CMP SDK
-* cmp app : An Android Java application with a default implementation of the Vectaury CMP
-* cmp_kotlin app : An Android Kotlin application with a default implementation of the Vectaury CMP

 ## Requirements

-* Android SDK API 27
+* Android SDK API 28
 * Android Studio 3

 ## Use